nltp-project/deployment-nltp-is/instructions/Frontend.md

 # NLTP Identity customization

 This document provides description for customizing different UI elements, such as logo, colors, texts and some simple SEO adjustments.
 It gives possibility to adjust site identity to each client needs.
 Text, logo and style files that are meant for customization from file system are stored under `assets/external-overrides` folder and you can modify these files accordingly.

-All paths are shown how they are accessible in docker image.
-Application is stored in `usr/share/nginx/html` and all other paths are **relative to this path**.
+All paths are shown how they are accessible in docker container image.
+Application is stored in `/usr/share/nginx/html` and all other paths are **relative to this path**.

+>NOTE: Make sure to make all your UI customization changes persistent by rebuilding container image with your custom UI changes or with the **recommended option** - storing changes on a persistent volume, mounted on specific Frontend Pod mountPath - `/usr/share/nginx/html/assets/external-overrides`.
+Read more [here](#configure-ui-customization-persistence) about the recommended option setup.
+---

 ## Search engine optimization